nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 A full stack approach is needed to apply machine learning.
 A full stack approach means that in order to apply machine learning successfully you must be able to master or at least have a good overview of the complete technical stack.
 This means for machine learning vertical and horizontal.
 With vertical we mean from hardware towards machine learning enabled applications.
 With horizontal we mean that the complete tool chain for all process steps must be taken into account.

-The machine learning reference model represents all architecture building blocks that can be present in a machine learning solution.
+The machine learning reference model represents architecture building blocks that can be present in a machine learning solution.
 Information architecture (IT) and especially machine learning is a complex area so the goal of the metamodel below is to represent a simplified but usable overview of aspects regarding machine learning.
 Using this model will give you a head start when developing your specific machine learning solution.

 .. image:: /images/ml-reference-architecture.png